This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 At the time of writing 53% of those using the injection told The Lowdown that they had gained weight, the highest of all the contraceptives.
 35% reported no change in weight, and 3% reported weight loss.

-It’s important to note that the majority of those who reviewed the injection for The Lowdown were under 25 years old.
-An early study using a broader age range⁹ found that whilst the injection was associated with weight gain slightly more frequently than other hormonal contraceptive methods, this wasn’t significant.
+It’s important to note that at the time of writing the majority of those who reviewed the injection for The Lowdown were under 25 years old.
+An early study using a broader age range found that whilst the injection was associated with weight gain slightly more frequently than other hormonal contraceptive methods, this wasn’t significant.⁸

 Does hormone-free contraception make you gain weight?